 A look at Steckel’s career stats and you will see that he is far from a player that would purposely try to injure someone.
 His career high 34 penalty minutes in a season shows that he is, in essence, a clean player with no track record of illegal/dangerous hits.

-A hardworking, honest player, Steckel has carved out a career in the NHL as a player who can be relied upon to provide solid minutes as a checking center, and a guy you absolutely want on the ice to take impotant faceoffs.
+A hardworking, honest player, Steckel has carved out a career in the NHL as a player who can be relied upon to provide solid minutes as a checking center, and a guy you absolutely want on the ice to take important faceoffs.

 A soft-spoken individual off the ice, there is little doubt that he did not purposely try to hurt Crosby, and even less doubt that he feels bad for the outcome.
-But in that split second, did Steckel decide that maybe he wouldn’t pass up the oppurtunity to collide with the Penguins star player?
+But in that split second, did Steckel decide that maybe he wouldn’t pass up the opportunity to collide with the Penguins star player?
 Did it run through his mind that maybe ‘I’ll just give him a little bump to knock him down as the final seconds of the second period tick off?’

 Certainly, there was no intent to have the outcome of the collision turn out the way it has, but it is quite obvious that Steckel made little effort to avoid Crosby and likely ‘meant’ to bump into him.